 You can apply at any time of year as this programme is all about you, so the year starts on whatever date you join.
 The first step is to apply below with a short introduction about who you are (name, age, location, genre you perform in, short biography).
 Send a photograph of yourself and attach either a recording of you singing or point us to a video online where we can see you.

 From there we will contact you and if we like what we see you will be invited to an audition.
-From there you will be assessed for a development programme and if accepted it would be your decision as to which you would prefer to join (standard, premium or elite).
+From there you will be assessed for a development programme and if accepted it would be your decision as to which you would prefer to join (standard, premium, elite or award).

 Am I good enough?
 What’s your criteria?